 Whilst promoting Catholic values and virtues and teaching in accordance with Church teaching, we will ensure that pupils are offered a balanced programme by providing an RSE programme that offers a range of viewpoints on issues.
+Pupils will also receive clear, scientific information as well as covering the aspects of the law pertaining to RSE.
 Knowing about facts and enabling young people to explore differing viewpoints is not the same as promoting behaviour and is not incompatible with our school's promotion of Catholic teaching.
 We will ensure that pupils have access to the learning they need to stay safe, healthy and understand their rights as individuals.